Shuhaib73/Sentiment-Analysis-NLP/README.md

 - **LSTM (Long Short-Term Memory**: A type of recurrent neural network (RNN) architecture used for sequence prediction, particularly effective in natural language processing (NLP) tasks.
 - **RNN (Recurrent Neural Network)**: A class of neural networks suitable for sequential data, useful in tasks like sentiment analysis and text generation.
 - **GloVe (Global Vectors for Word Representation)**: A popular algorithm for generating pre-trained word embeddings, often used in NLP tasks to represent words in dense vector space.
-- **TensorFlow**: An open-source machine learning framework, widely used for building and deploying deep learning models, including NLP and computer vision tasks.
+- **TensorFlow**: Leveraged in this project as the primary framework for building and deploying the deep learning model for sentiment classification.
-- **Keras**: A high-level neural networks API, running on top of TensorFlow, that simplifies the process of building and training deep learning models.
+- **Keras**: A high-level neural networks API, Used in combination with TensorFlow to simplify the construction and training of deep learning models, enabling efficient sentiment prediction.
-- **Docker**: A platform for developing, shipping, and running applications inside lightweight, portable containers that ensure consistency across different environments.
+- **Docker**: Utilized in this project to create a containerized environment for the app, ensuring consistent development and deployment across different environments.
-- **Docker Container Images**: Pre-configured packages that contain all the necessary code, libraries, and dependencies needed to run an application in a containerized environment.
-They enable easy deployment and scalability of applications.
+- **Docker Container Images**: Employed to package all necessary code, libraries, and dependencies, allowing for the easy deployment and scaling of the sentiment analysis app.
-- **CI/CD (Continuous Integration/Continuous Deployment)**: A set of practices that allow developers to frequently integrate code changes into a shared repository and automatically deploy the changes to production, ensuring higher software quality and faster release cycles.
+- **CI/CD (Continuous Integration/Continuous Deployment)**: Integrated into the development workflow to automatically test and deploy new changes to the app, ensuring higher quality and faster release cycles for updates.
-- **GitHub Actions**: A powerful automation platform for continuous integration and continuous deployment (CI/CD) workflows that enables you to automate tasks like building, testing, and deploying your code directly from GitHub.
+- **GitHub Actions**: Implemented for automating the CI/CD pipeline, allowing for seamless building, testing, and deployment of the sentiment analysis model directly from GitHub.
 - **Pandas**: A robust library for dataset management and processing.
 - **WordCloud**: A powerful library for generating word clouds to visualize text data.
 - **Matplotlib/Seaborn**: Used for creating impactful visualizations that simplify data insights.